Why: a lesson in leadership and influence from Telstra.

 It’s not just about image.
 Research shows 46% of consumers pay close attention to a brand’s social responsibility efforts when they buy a product.
 They need to know the brand has a reason to exist.
 Other research shows that when employees are connected with brand purpose, 747% more likely to be highly engaged, and 49% less likely to burn out.

 Those figures are impressive, but guess what?
-These results translate to the personal level.
+As a former CEO and now Executive Coach to Australia's Top Executives, I see these results translate on a personal level too.
 When leaders share their ‘why,’ they gain more attention from peers and greater support from their teams.

 When people understand the why, they are more motivated to follow and act on it.